MUCodeAcademy/MidlandCode-C14/Module 1 - Intro to HTML and CSS/Week 1/Day 1/Lesson/01-GitHubOverview.md

 ## What is Git?

-- Git is a VCS utility to allow for better version control
+- Git is a utility to allow for better version control
-- Can be utilized ideally through the command line but also through the use of applications such as GitHub Desktop.
+- Can be utilized through the command line but also through the use of applications such as GitHub Desktop.
-- Generally speaking is the go to VCS utility for a majority of tech companies.
+- Generally speaking, is the go to VCS utility for a majority of tech companies.
 - Utilizes commits and branches.

 ![Git Diagram](gitExample.jpg)